fishcus/KAP-manual/en/security/data_access_control.en.md

 ## Manage Data Access

-In this version, we introduced several new features to enhance different granularity of data access control.
+KAP can manage data access control at different granularity.
 They are Table-level Access Control, Row-level Access Control, and Column-level Access Control.

 Click on each section below to read more details: